DevOps – A Path to Meet Growing Business Demands

 This is where companies thought of revisiting security practices while implementing DevOps.
 And, they found SecOps as a solution!

-Companies are hopeful that the combination of DevOps and SecOps, DevSecOps, can drive innovation, speed of delivery and security, all together, thus ending possible security concerns that might arise out of DevOps implementation.
+Companies are hopeful that the combination of DevOps and SecOps, DevSecOps, can drive innovation, speed of delivery and security, thus ending possible security concerns that might arise out of DevOps implementation.

 Other Technologies that Require DevOps